Picovoice/porcupine/README.md

 } catch (PorcupineException e) { }
 ```

-The `setKeyword()` builder argument is a shorthand for accessing default keyword model files shipped with the package.
+The `setKeyword()` builder argument is a shorthand for accessing built-in keyword model files shipped with the package.

-The default keyword files available can be retrieved via:
+The built-in keyword files available can be retrieved via:

 ```java
 import ai.picovoice.porcupine.*;